 Members applying to recover costs will only be eligible where there is no evidence of negligence in organisation of the relevant trip on their part.
 Any payment will only cover direct costs to the organiser(s) of the trip being considered.

 The relevant member(s) shall apply in writing (including by email) to the Club committee for payment whose approval of the application should not be unreasonably withheld.

 Timing of Dive Planning Meeting

-The Club will hold its annual Dive Planning meeting in June and the date of the AGM every year.
+The Club will hold its annual Dive Planning meeting between June and the date of the AGM every year.